Executive Board: Roles & Responsibilities

 SECRETARY

 Records minutes of each General and Board Meeting and submits a copy to the President for review.
-Makes copies of the minutes available at the next meeting for approval by the board, respectively (and sends to VP of Communication for e-posting).
-In conjunction with school secretary, maintains PFC binder located in school office with copies of approved general membership minutes and printed materials distributed at general membership meetings.
+Makes copies of the minutes available at the next meeting for approval by the board, respectively (and sends them to VP of Communications for e-posting).
 Prepare and read the record of any business that may have been transacted at any previous meeting.
 Responsible for distribution of bylaws to all newly elected board members.
 Performs an annual review to determine the need, if any, for revisions of the bylaws.
 Requires 4 hours per month.

 TREASURER

 Collects all PFC-generated money and pays out expenses by check.
 Makes weekly or bi-monthly deposits of incoming cash and checks.
 Keeps an accurate record of all receipts and disbursements.
 Provides Balance Sheet/Profit & Loss Statements plus any supplemental reports at PFC Board/General Meetings.
 Provides current financial information to Board Chairs as needed.
 Makes general liability insurance policy payments to keep policy active.
-Files all PFC-sponsored in dependent contractor contracts.
-Files annual taxes unless auditor agrees to do this.
-Assists President and VP of Fundraising to prepare the next year's annual budget.
+Files all PFC-sponsored independent contractor contracts.
+Files annual taxes unless the auditor agrees to do this.
+Assists the President and VP of Fundraising to prepare each school year's annual budget.
 Requires 2-3 hours per week with increases when cash-related events occur.

 Two members-at-large serve on the Board to represent and liaison with the general school community.
-One-year position.
-Members-at-large should be new to the Board and represent by grade group (one TK through 2nd grade, the other 3rd through 5th grade, and have at least one child in that grade group).
-Coordinates the Middle School Fair.
-Members-at-large may help lead special projects or represent the PFC at Montclair Village, OUSD, or other community meetings, reporting back to the Board.
+Members-at-large should be represented by a grade group (one TK through 2nd grade, the other 3rd through 5th grade, and have at least one child in that grade group).
 Requires 1-2 hours per month.

 VICE PRESIDENT OF COMMUNICATIONS